fugue/regula/docs/integrations/conftest.md

 policy-as-code.
 Conftest supports Terraform, but policies need to be written directly against the plan file which is often inconvenient and tricky.

-Regula works works seamlessly with Conftest.
+Regula works seamlessly with Conftest.
 This way you get the advantages of both projects, in particular:

  -  Easy CI integration and policy retrieval from Conftest